jeffdonthemic/node-red-salesforce/README.md

 ### Flow Editor Credentials

-The flow editor UI (/red) is protected by BasicAuth.
-You can find the credentials in the settings.js file.
-You can use your own username and password by setting the following:
+The flow editor UI (/red) is password protected **if** you include the following environment variables:

 * NODE_RED_USERNAME
 * NODE_RED_PASSWORD